TabbyML/tabby/website/docs/configuration.md

     arch: String,
     cpu_info: String,
     cpu_count: usize,
-    accelerators: Vec<Accellerator>,
+    cuda_devices: Vec<String>,
     version: Version,
 }
 ```

-For an up-to-date list of the fields we have collected, please refer to [health.rs](https://github.com/TabbyML/tabby/blob/main/crates/tabby/src/services/health.rs#L11).
+For an up-to-date list of the fields we have collected, please refer to [health.rs](https://github.com/TabbyML/tabby/blob/main/crates/tabby/src/serve/health.rs#L11).

 ### How to disable it
 To disable usage collection, set the `TABBY_DISABLE_USAGE_COLLECTION` environment variable by `export TABBY_DISABLE_USAGE_COLLECTION=1`.